vladyslavmarkovaccenture/openbsw/libs/bsw/estd/doc/user/stack.rst

 |br| |br|
 The class template acts as a wrapper to the underlying container.
 Only stack specific functions (push and pop) are provided. ``stack`` appends and removes the elements to/from the back of the underlying container.
-The back of the underlaying container can be considered as the ``top of the stack``.
+The back of the underlying container can be considered as the ``top of the stack``.
 |br| |br|
 The ``stack`` uses an encapsulated object of :ref:`vector <estd_vector>` (by default) as its